UPM-ROB-Lab/IJPR-2025/README.md

   <img src="./img/CNN.jpg" width="90%" />
 </div>

-The model achieved an accuracy of **80.95%** on the emotion elicitation stage of the test set.
-Below, you can see the confusion matrix and t-SNE visualizations of the model’s classification performance.
+The accuracy of this model in the emotion elicitation stage of the test set is shown in the figure below.
+You can see the confusion matrix and t-SNE visualizations of the model’s classification performance.

 <div align="center">
   <img src="./img/confusion.jpg" width="43%" /> <img src="./img/tSNE.jpg" width="40%" />
 </div>

+- **Positive emotion** is represented in dark blue.
 - **Neutral emotion** is represented in cyan blue.
 - **Negative emotion** is represented in yellow.
-- **Positive emotion** is represented in dark blue.

 The confusion matrix shows that positive emotions were harder to classify compared to neutral and negative emotions, as seen in the t-SNE visualization.
 ### 5. **Design evaluation: Quantization formula calculation.**